Team Members

 Undergraduate Research Assistant

-Amy is a junior undergraduate student at Rowan University.
+Amy is a senior undergraduate student at Rowan University.
 She is pursuing a BA in Psychology with a Concentration in Behavioral Neuroscience, a minor in Sociology, and a Certificate of Undergraduate Study in Social Justice and Social Change.
 Amy plans on going to graduate school to become a Clinical Psychologist.
 She is passionate about studying psychopathology and wants to help underrepresented communities.
 In her free time, Amy loves to hang out with her family and friends, listen to music, and spend time with her bird.

 Undergraduate Research Assistant